JakubTabor/Regression/README.md

 # I use it on Medical data to predict charges of patients
 * I use various graph plots to explore different features in my data and correlation between them
+* I separate smokers and non-smokers in my examinations it is very important to to get the most clear image of the patients

 ![](https://github.com/JakubTabor/Regression/blob/main/Images/Med_Regression.png)